programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Lesson Dataset: Biology and English Papers from the Michigan Corpus of Upper-Level Student Papers (MICUSP)
 The [Michigan Corpus of Upper-Level Student Papers (MICUSP)](https://elicorpora.info/main) is a corpus of 829 high-scoring academic writing samples from students at the University of Michigan.
 The papers come from 16 disciplines and seven genres; all were written by senior undergraduate or graduate students and received an A-range score in a university course. [^1] The papers and their metadata are publicly available on MICUSP Simple, an online interface which allows users to search for papers by a range of fields (e.g. genre, discipline, student level, textual features) and conduct simple keyword analyses across disciplines and genres.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-01.png" alt="Visual description of figure image" caption="Figure 1: MICUSP Simple Interface" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-01.png" alt="MICUSP Simple Interface web page, displaying list of papers included in MICUSP, distribution of papers across disiplines and paper types, and options to sort papers by student levels, nativeness, textual features, paper types, and disciplines" caption="Figure 1: MICUSP Simple Interface" %}

 Metadata from the corpus is available to download in csv form.
 The text files can be retrieved via webscraping, a process explained further in [Jeri Wieringa's Intro to BeautifulSoup Tutorial](/en/lessons/retired/intro-to-beautiful-soup), which has been retired because the underlying website has changed, but is still methodologically useful.